SinTan1729/chhoto-url/INSTALLATION.md

 The config variables used to have different names up to commit 228eb7a, after which they were changed to adhere to norms for config variable naming.
 The old names will keep working for now, but _it is highly recommended to migrate to the new variable names_ as support for these will eventually be dropped in some future major release.

+## Backups

+Database backups are created during init, along with daily backups taken between 3am and 4am.
+The backup files are created in a directory called `backups`, which is in the same directory as the database file.
+The backups are SQLite files, and are named using the original database file name, and backup type.
+Daily backups have `.bak1`, `.bak2` etc. as the suffix, whereas the init backups have `.init1`, `.init2` etc. as the suffix.

+Backups are automatically purged, keeping up to 3 init backups, and 7 daily backups at any time.
+It's still recommended to keep your own backups on top of these.

 ## Deploying in your Kubernetes cluster with Helm